Life with AI

 The Financial Weight

-At $80,000-100,000 fully-loaded annual cost per worker (wages, benefits, housing, food, training, healthcare, safety), a 200,000-person workforce costs $16-20 billion per year in labor alone.
+The fully-loaded annual cost per construction worker in the U.S. is grounded in BLS wage data: median hourly wages of $22.47 (general laborers) to $33.86 (union skilled trades), with union benefits adding $22.26/hour — nearly doubling total compensation.
+At a blended average of $90,000 fully-loaded cost per worker (incorporating wages, benefits, housing subsidy, food, training amortization, healthcare, and safety overhead), a 200,000-person workforce costs $18 billion per year in labor alone.
 Over a 20-year peak construction period, labor costs total $320-400 billion — potentially the single largest line item in the project budget.

 The economic model (institutional-design/economics/economic-model) addresses overall project financing.
 The workforce budget is not negotiable in the way that design features might be.
 The project needs the workers it needs, at the wages the market demands, for as long as construction continues.